-MDxHealth intends to bring its ClinicalMDx products to the market in the U.S. as laboratory-developed service tests (LDTs) performed by its CLIA-registered laboratory facility established in 2011 in Irvine, California.
-The Company's direct sales and marketing force is being expanded in the U.S. to commercialize MDxHealth's clinical diagnostic products on the U.S. market, the Company's main geographical focus going forward.
-In the near-future, these ClinicalMDx tests could become a key driver of the revenues and valuation of the Company.
+MDxHealth intends to bring its ClinicalMDx[TM] solutions to the market in the U.S. as laboratory-developed service tests (LDTs) performed by its CLIA-certified and CAP-accredited laboratory facility established in 2011 in Irvine, California.
+The Company's direct sales and marketing force is being expanded in the U.S. to commercialize MDxHealth's clinical diagnostic tests on the U.S. market, the Company's main geographical focus going forward.
+In the near-future, these ClinicalMDx[TM] tests could become a key driver of the revenues and valuation of the Company.
+MDxHealth launched ConfirmMDx[TM] for Prostate Cancer in the U.S. market in 2012, and continues to offer its PredictMDx[TM] for Brain Cancer LDT test from its Belgian laboratory.
+The other product candidates in the Company's pipeline are at an early stage of development.

-MDxHealth was founded in January 2003 and has developed a considerable portfolio of intellectual property (IP) and a robust product pipeline.
+MDxHealth was founded in January 2003 and has developed a considerable portfolio of intellectual property (IP).
 The Company's research and clinical development activities are often carried out in collaboration with world-renowned cancer research institutes.
-Additionally, the Company has out-licensed patented biomarkers and its MSP technology platform for cancer screening applications and research purposes for bladder, cervical and colon to companies such as Exact Sciences, Predictive Biosciences, QIAGEN and Veridex (a Johnson & Johnson company).
+Additionally, the Company has out-licensed patented biomarkers and its MSP technology platform for diagnostic and research purposes for various cancers.

 The Company's European headquarters are located in Liège, Belgium and its U.S. headquarters are located in Irvine, California.
-At the end of 2011, MDxHealth employed a total of 39 employees.
+At the end of 2012, MDxHealth employed a total of 70 employees.